/ For renderers & plasterers · 9-minute read

 | Quote form | 10+ fields | 3 fields with photo upload |

-| Reviews | 3 hardcoded testimonials | Live Google review feed + automated SMS request |
+| Reviews | 3 hardcoded testimonials | Live Google review feed + automated request |

 | Schema markup | None | LocalBusiness · Service · FAQ · AggregateRating · ImageObject |